micmejia/bible-dump/AMPC/Ezekiel/Ezek 43.md

-This is the law of the house [of the Lord]: The whole area round about on the top of the mountain [^a][Mount Moriah] shall be most holy, separated, _and_ set apart.
+This is the law of the house [of the Lord]: The whole area round about on the top of the mountain [Mount Moriah] shall be most holy, separated, _and_ set apart.
 Behold, this is the law of the house [of the Lord].